-Seán Payne is an artist, teacher and writer who makes photographs, drawings, paintings, collages and assemblages.
+Seán Payne teaches visual arts.
+He is an artist, teacher and writer who makes photographs, drawings, paintings, collages and assemblages.
 He is particularly interested in the commonalities between media, visual cultures and vernacular visual languages.
 He often takes a minimal approach and is increasingly exploring abstraction.
 Seán has a consciously ‘mixed media’ approach, reflecting his varied background.
 He enjoys exploring the underlying theoretical and historical reasons why things look the way they do.

 Seán has been teaching at Melbourne Polytechnic since 2015.
 He also taught at Deakin University and La Trobe University for many years.
 He likes summarising complex information or difficult ideas into a form that can be grasped by any student and integrated into their creative practice.
 He loves to give students a sense that all visual culture is theirs to use and participate in.
 He also teaches important skills across the visual arts, including drawing, painting, photography and mixed media.
 Seán loves to ignite students’ excitement when they begin to sense the possibilities of a simple technique or explore a previously vague idea and give it concrete form.
 He also loves to make unexpected connections between history and the everyday visual environment we all occupy and often take for granted.